Legal provisions of COM(2021)347 - Consumer credits

 (a)the advisory services are provided in an incidental manner in the course of a professional activity that is regulated by legal or regulatory provisions or a code of ethics which do not exclude the provision of those services;

-(b)the advisory services are provided in the context of management of existing debt by insolvency practitioners and that management activity is regulated by legal or regulatory provisions;
+(b)the advisory services are provided in the context of management of existing debt by insolvency practitioners and where that management activity is regulated by legal or regulatory provisions;

 (d)the advisory services are provided by persons that are authorised and supervised by competent authorities.

-Article 17 - Ban on unsolicited credit sales
+Ban on unsolicited granting of credit

 CHAPTER IV - ASSESSMENT OF CREDITWORTHINESS AND DATABASE ACCESS

-Article 18 - Obligation to assess the creditworthiness of the consumer
+Obligation to assess the creditworthiness of the consumer

 The information obtained in accordance with this paragraph shall be appropriately verified, where necessary through reference to independently verifiable documentation.